bigdata-i523/hid334/notebook.md

 * 2017-10-18: Completed Experiment: Timeline and Bubbles
 * 2017-10-23: Completed Experiment: Word Count
 * 2017-10-27: Worked on potential paper 2 substitute project for IoT (in unfinished GitHub folder) - TBD if pursued further
+* 2017-10-28: Modified using IoT project with Tkinter - put on hold for paper 2 - possible project instead

 # Writing
 * 2017-09-07: Chose paper 1 topic